Our Board of Directors

 Jan Mitchell – Treasurer

-- Worked as a Pharmacist at Monongalia General Hospital for 31 years
+- Pharmacist at Monongalia Genera Hostpital for 31 years, retired in 2017

-- Active in the Service League of Morgantown since 1990, currently Treasurer
+- An active life member of the Service League of Morgantown

 - Writer & photographer; former journalist